Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 05: Cyclic Sort.md

 ## Find all Missing Numbers (easy)
 https://leetcode.com/problems/find-all-numbers-disappeared-in-an-array/

-> We are given an unsorted array containing numbers taken from the range `1 to ‘n’`.
+> We are given an unsorted array containing numbers taken from the range `1 to ‘n`.
 The array can have duplicates, which means some numbers will be missing.
 Find all those missing numbers.

 This problem follows the <b>Cyclic Sort</b> pattern and shares similarities with <b>Find the Missing Number</b> with one difference.
 In this problem, there can be many duplicates whereas in <b>Find the Missing Number</b> there were no duplicates and the range was greater than the length of the array.